Christineding211/Customer-Segmentation-and-CLV-Prediction-ML-vs.-Deep-Learning/README.md

 ## Business Impact
 Accurate Customer Lifetime Value prediction allows companies to target high-value customers for better resource allocation and personalised marketing campaigns, while reducing misclassification.

+## 📊 Model Explainability
+To ensure transparency and stakeholder trust in the model’s predictions, we visualised feature importance using:
+- Permutation Importance (for tree-based models)
+- SHAP values (for model-agnostic interpretability)

+These visualisations helped stakeholders understand which customer features (e.g., frequency, region, category span) had the most influence on the predicted Customer Lifetime Value (CLV), improving confidence in the model’s outputs.